cloudfoundry/docs-buildpacks/node/node-service-bindings.html.md

 ## <a id='add'></a> Add the Dependency to package.json ##

-Edit `package.json` and add the intended module to dependencies section.
+Edit `package.json` and add the intended module to the `dependencies` section.
 Normally, only one would be necessary, but for the sake of the example we will add all of them: